Earth Gravitational Model: EGM2008

 The official Earth Gravitational Model EGM2008 has been publicly released by the National Geospatial-Intelligence Agency (NGA) EGM Development Team.
-Among other new data sources, the GRACE satellite mission provided a very high resolution model of the global gravity.
-This gravitational model is complete to spherical harmonic degree and order 2159 (block diagonal), and contains additional coefficients extending to degree 2190 and order 2159.
+Among other new data sources, the GRACE satellite mission provided a very high-resolution model of the global gravity.
+This gravitational model is complete to spherical harmonic degree and order 2159 (block diagonal) and contains additional coefficients extending to degree 2190 and order 2159.
 It provides a raster of 2.5′×2.5′ and an accuracy approaching 10 cm.
-1'×1' is also available in non-float but lossless PGM, but original .gsb files are better.
-Indeed, some libraries like GeographicLib use uncompressed PGM, but it is not original float data as was present in .gsb format.
-That introduces an error of up to 0.3 mm because of 16 bit quantisation, using lossless float GeoTIFF or original .gsb files is a good idea.
+1'×1' is also available in non-float but lossless portable graymap format (PGM) file format, but original files are better.
+Indeed, some libraries like GeographicLib use uncompressed PGM, but it is not float data.
+That introduces an error of up to 0.3 mm because of 16-bit quantisation, using lossless float data like GeoTIFF files is a good idea.
 The two grids can be recreated by using program in Fortran and source data from NGA.
 "Test versions" of EGM2008 includes PGM2004, 2006, and 2007.

 As with all spherical harmonic models, EGM2008 can be truncated to have fewer coefficients with lower resolution.

 EGM2020

-EGM2020 is to be a new release (still not released as of February 2022) with the same structure as EGM2008, but with improved accuracy by incorporating newer data.
+EGM2020 is to be a new release (still not released as of July 2025) with the same structure as EGM2008, but with improved accuracy by incorporating newer data.
 It was originally planned to be released in April 2020.
+It was reportedly complete in May 2020.

+Experimental models

 The precursor version XGM2016 (X stands for experimental) was released in 2016 up to degree and order (d/o) 719.

 XGM2019e was released in 2020 up to spheroidal d/o 5399 (that corresponds to a spatial resolution of 2′ which is ~4 km) and spherical d/o 5540 with a different spheroidal harmonic construction followed by conversion back into spherical harmonics.
-XGM2020 was also released recently.
+It was made by authors affiliated with the Technische Universität München.
+The data are available for download through the ICGEM (International Centre for Global Earth Models).

+XGM2020 was announced in May 2020 with d/o 5400.
+It uses a fusion of data sources: 15' NGA 2018 data over land, higher-definition EARTH 2014 over land, and OGMOC mean dynamic topography (MDT) + DTU 18 mean sea surface over oceans.
+It is capable of being a MDT that recovers valid sea current features.
+Unfortunately, the data are not available for download.